Health Care Sector Industry Profile

 Excerpt from Health Care Sector Industry Profile

-Companies in this industry provide a wide range of health care and social services through hospitals, doctors offices, nursing homes, outpatient surgery centers, and other facilities.
-Major US companies include Ascension Health, Fresenius, HCA, Kaiser Permanente, and Tenet Healthcare.
+Companies in this industry provide a wide range of health care and social services through hospitals, doctors' offices, nursing homes, outpatient surgery centers, and other facilities.
+Major companies include Ascension Health, HCA Healthcare, Kaiser Permanente, and Tenet Healthcare (all based in the US), as well as Fresenius (Germany), National Hospital Organization (Japan), and Ramsay Health Care (Australia).

 COMPETITIVE LANDSCAPE